wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 Since we did not provide a default value for the slug, and we already have existing data in the model, then the migrate command will give you two options.
 Select the option to provide a default, and enter ''.
-Dont worry this will get updated shortly.
-Now re-run your population script.
+Then re-run the population script, which will update the slug field:

+{lang="text",linenos=off}
+	$ python populate_rango.py

-Since the `save` method is called for each Category, the overrided `save` method will be executed, updating the slug field.
-Run the server, and inspect the data in the models via the admin interface.
+Now run the server (`python manage.py runserver`), and inspect the data in the models via the admin interface (`http://127.0.0.1:8000/admin/`).

-In the admin interface you may want it to automatically pre-populate the slug field as your type in the category name.
-To do this you can update `rango/admin.py` with the following code:
+If you go to add in a new category via the admin interface you will have to save the record before the slug is generated.
+However, you can customize the admin interface so that it automatically pre-populates the slug field as you type in the category name.
+To do this update
+`rango/admin.py` with the following code:

 {lang="python",linenos=off}